-- (xiv) During the year the Company has not made any preferential allotment/ Private placement of shares or fully or partly convertible debenture during the year. - (xv) In our opinion and according to the information and explanations given to us the company has not entered into any non-cash transactions with directors or persons connected with him so provisions of Section 192 of Companies Act, 2013 have been complied with. - (xvi) The company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
+- (xv) In our opinion and according to the information and explanations given to us the company has not entered into any non-cash transactions with directors or persons connected with him so provisions of Section 192 of Companies Act, 2013 have been complied with. - (xvi) (a) The company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934 and accordingly, the provisions stated in paragraph clause 3 (xvi)(a) of the Order are not applicable to the Company.